 Sometimes, doing something as a side hustle and not a full-blown business keeps it enjoyable.
 And there’s no better feeling than splurging on something you’ve wanted for a while and thinking “my creativity bought this for me”!

-I recently received the following email from Eileen Korney, proprietress of Eileen Graphics.
-Her success story is inspirational, so I want to share it with you (with her permission)!
-I love that Eileen just went for it and is experiencing so much success:
+In 2018, I received the following email from Eileen Korney, proprietress of Eileen Graphics.
+Her success story is inspirational, so I want to share it with you:

 One year ago I discovered TPK, and your guidance has truly sculpted my small business (Eileen Graphics) that has blossomed during the past 12 months!
 I began my own greeting card line and have gotten into a number of stores.